 The other day, I caught myself judging someone for something that had nothing to do with gay anything, and this hit me like a bolt of lightning.

-What right do I have to judge someone else’s behavior, ever?
-Because chances are I have never been in the exact same circumstances as that person.
+What right do I have?
+Chances are I have never been in the exact same circumstances as that person.
 How do I know that I’ve genuinely identified inferior behavior to mine in someone else, as opposed to just not understanding their circumstances?
-Since privilege specifically describes un-earned advantages that I may not even realize I have, there’s actually zero, none, nada, no possible way for me to know the difference between ‘correct judgment’ and ‘making assumptions from a place of privilege.’
+Since privilege specifically describes un-earned advantages that I may not even realize I have, there’s actually no possible way for me to know the difference between ‘correct judgment’ and ‘making assumptions from a place of privilege.’

 And that makes me think critically about myself each time I catch myself judging someone.
 Which I totally do, way more often than I realized.